 Many people use the term "harassment" to describe any workplace treatment that seems unfair or unduly harsh.
-From a legal perspective, however, harassment has a very specific meaning: Harassment is conduct that is
+But it's only unlawful harassment if it meets the criteria above.

 To win a harassment lawsuit, you'll have to prove each of these elements in court.

-Which characteristics are protected are determined by federal laws -- such as Title VII, the Americans with Disabilities Act, and the Age Discrimination in Employment Act -- and by state and local laws that prohibit discrimination.
+Which characteristics are protected are determined by federal laws—such as Title VII, the Americans with Disabilities Act, and the Age Discrimination in Employment Act—and by state and local laws that prohibit discrimination.
 (For more on the federal laws that prohibit discrimination, see Laws Prohibiting Discrimination.)

 Harassment can take many forms, from derogatory jokes based on ethnicity or age to name-calling and slurs to threats and outright physical violence.
 In sexual harassment cases, the harasser might insist that the victim go on a date or otherwise accept his sexual advances or miss out on work opportunities.

 The other type of harassment is called "hostile work environment" harassment.
-In these cases, the harassment doesn't directly result in discipline or lost opportunities, but does make it difficult for the victim to work because of constant ridicule, belittling comments, teasing, sexual come-ons, and so on.
+In these cases, the harassment doesn't directly result in discipline or lost opportunities but does make it difficult for the victim to work because of constant ridicule, belittling comments, teasing, sexual come-ons, and so on.

 Harassment is illegal only if the conduct or statements are unwelcome to the victim.
-In many cases, this isn't really an issue; being referred to in offensive or derogatory terms or threatened with violence is not "welcome" to the recipient.
+In many cases, this isn't really an issue—being referred to by offensive or derogatory terms or threatened with violence is not "welcome" to the recipient.

 Generally, harassment is illegal only if there is a pattern or series of incidents over time.
-One teasing comment, request for a date, or eve use of a bigoted epithet probably doesn't constitute harassment by itself.
+One teasing comment, request for a date, or even use of a bigoted epithet probably doesn't constitute harassment by itself.
 On the other hand, courts have found that a single act can be harassment if the act is truly extreme, such as a physical assault.